apnadkarni/blt/doc/comboentry.rst

   over items in the menu.
 Any previously active item is deactivated.
   *ItemName* may be "button" or "arrow".

+*pathName* **button activate**
+  Redisplays the button using its active colors and relief.
+This typically is used by widget bindings to highlight the button when the pointer is moved over it.

 *pathName* **button cget**  *option*
   Returns the current value of the configuration option given by *option*.
   *Option* may have any of the values accepted by the **configure** operation described below.

 *pathName* **button configure**  ?\ *option*\ ? ?\ *value*? ?\ *option value ...*\ ?
-  Query or modify the configuration options of the widget.
-If no *option* is specified, returns a list describing all of the available options for *pathName* (see **Tk_ConfigureInfo** for information on the format of this list).
+  Query or modify the configuration options of the button element.
+If no *option* is specified, returns a list describing all of the available options for the button.
 If *option* is specified with no *value*, then the command returns a list describing the one named option (this list will be identical to the corresponding sublist of the value returned if no *option* is specified).
-If one or more *option*-*value* pairs are specified, then the command modifies the given widget option(s) to have the given value(s); in this case the command returns an empty string.
+If one or more *option*\ -\ *value* pairs are specified, then the command modifies the given button option(s) to have the given value(s); in this case the command returns an empty string.
   *Option* and *value* are described below.

   **-activebackground** *bgName*
     Specifies the background color of the button when it is active.
     *BgName* may be a color name or the name of a background object created by the **blt::background** command.
+The default is "red".

+  **-activeforeground** *colorName*
+    Specifies the foreground color of the button when it is active.
 The default is "white".

-  **-activeforeground** *colorName*
-    Specifies the color of the button it is active.
-The default is "black".

   **-activerelief** *reliefName*
     Specifies the relief of the button when it is active.
 This determines